tomfran/typo/README.md

 If you use the theme or found it useful you can support me by leaving a star ⭐ to Typo's Github repository.

 Contributions are always welcome, feel free to open issues and PRs with fixes or new features.

+## 5 Typo Users

+If you're using Typo for your website, feel free to add your website to [the list](https://github.com/tomfran/typo/blob/main/USERS.md) alongside what you do! 😊